leutiankane-Rimworld/LK-Human-Plus-XenoType/README.md

 ---All Xenogenes are now Endogenes now so they're inheritable.

 ---Added Gravity Master Gene which gives a bonus whether on planet or in space.

----Added new trait that gives +4 to all skills that is forced by the Main Gene for this xeno.

 ---If LK Ultimate Armory mod is installed , grants chance for the gear to spawn on the Evolved Humans and every other faction along with normal gear